 Across the nation, Scripps journalists are working directly with high schools in their communities to produce original pieces of student journalism and are teaching them about the standards and principles journalists use to identify, research and produce a story.
 The stories, which focus on issues of importance to local audiences in each market, will premiere throughout the week on-air and online across Scripps’ stations; a selection will be available at the campaign landing page, NewsLiteracyWeek.org.

 During National News Literacy Week, the public will have access to lessons from the News Literacy Project’s e-learning platform, the Checkology® virtual classroom, at NewsLiteracyWeek.org.
-Each day’s lessons and resources will focus on a different theme:

 Adults and teens alike can test their news literacy knowledge by downloading Informable, NLP’s free mobile app, which was created to assess and improve users’ ability to distinguish between news and other types of information.
 They can practice four distinct news literacy skills, using real-world examples in a gamelike format.